 2. Holy Basil

 This medicinal plant is known to stabilize mast cells, which are responsible for the release of granules and chemical mediators like Histamine.
 By stabilizing the mast cells, the release of histamine can be inhibited (1).
 This herb can therefore be considered as a natural anti-histamine.
 Although this herb is mainly used for influenza, bronchitis, swine flu, diabetes, and viral infections, it has also been seen to effectively reduce the symptoms of allergies, including allergic rhinitis.
 Holy Basil tea (aka Tulsi Tea) can be taken 2-3 times a day.
 The leaves can be chewed and eaten fresh as well.

 A powerful immuno-modulator, anti-inflammatory, anti-septic, and anti-oxidant.
 This spice is known to effectively treat a wide range of conditions, including bronchitis, rhinitis, Crohn’s disease, neuro-degenerative/inflammatory conditions, candida, diabetes and many more.
 Research on the key chemical constituent known as Curcumin, has demonstrated its anti-allergy properties and its ability inhibit histamine (2).
 Turmeric is used in Ayurveda for a wide range of allergic conditions including allergic rhinitis, hives, food allergies and allergic bronchitis.
 Turmeric should be consumed together with black pepper (preferably long pepper), to increase bio-availability and increase absorption.
-Its best to consume turmeric with milk/almond milk, black pepper and rock candy/honey.
+Its best to consume turmeric with hot A2 milk or almond milk, a pinch of black pepper and rock candy/honey.

 Combining Turmeric and Tulsi is a powerful way to fight allergies.